DEFRA/ffc-jenkins-pipeline-library/README.md

 ### getVariables

-Takes the repository name as a parameter, i.e. `ffc-demo-web`, and returns information required by the build steps as an array
+Takes the repository name as a parameter, i.e. `ffc-demo-web`, as well as the relevant version parameter to call depending on the project type.

+It returns information required by the build steps as an array
 - the PR number, i.e. `53`
-- the container tag, either the branch name or the PR number prefixed with pr, i.e. `pr53`
+- the container tag, either the semver number (for master branch) or the PR number prefixed with pr, i.e. `pr53`
 - the merged PR number

 Example usage:

 ```
+(pr, containerTag, mergedPrNo) = defraUtils.getVariables('ffc-demo-payment-service', defraUtils.getPackageJsonVersion())
+    or
-(pr, containerTag, mergedPrNo) = defraUtils.getVariables('ffc-demo-web')
+(pr, containerTag, mergedPrNo) = defraUtils.getVariables('ffc-demo-payment-service-core', defraUtils.getCSProjVersion())
 ```

 ### updateGithubCommitStatus